cdapio/cdap/docs/developer-guide/source/security.rst

 Running SSL
 =============

-To enable Running Servers in SSL in CDAP, add these properties to ``cdap-site.xml``:
+To enable running servers in SSL in CDAP, add this property to ``cdap-site.xml``:

 ==========================================  ==============
    Property                                   Value